Get Involved

 Oops!
 Something went wrong while submitting the form.

-Rewiring Australia is a non-profit, independent, non-partisan organisation dedicated to representing the people, households and communities in the energy system.
+Rewiring Australia is a non-profit organisation dedicated to representing the people, households and communities in the energy system.
 We empirically demonstrate and communicate the cost savings, emissions reductions, and energy system benefits of electrification.

 Rewiring Australia acknowledges the Traditional Owners of the lands on which we live, meet and work and we pay our respects to Elders past and present.